Day Six

 Logistics

-We meet will meet at a landmark near our entry gate (TBD).
+We meet at the Fontana dell’ Acqua Marcia near our entry gate at 8.15 AM, SHARP!
 There is little to no shade today.
 Consider bringing a wide brimmed hat or parasol, along with sunscreen and water.

 Foro Romano

 Your ticket for today also lets you explore the Palatine hill and Imperial palaces on your own!
 A great place for a picnic lunch.
-Bring Claridge as your guide and get a great view of the Circus Maximus.
+I strongly encourage you to bring a copy of Claridge as your guide and get a great view of the Circus Maximus.
 If you decide to visit the Palatine, feel free to blog about it for extra credit.

 THemes